general terms and conditions for addo sign

 For more information on Cloud Factory, please click here: https://www.cloudfactory.dk/

-When incidents occur, Visma has a dedicated Security Incident Team that provides the necessary coordination, management, feedback and communication.
-The team is responsible for assessing, responding to and learning from information security incidents to make sure that Visma minimizes the risk of such incidents recurring.
+When incidents occur, twoday has a dedicated Security Incident Team that provides the necessary coordination, management, feedback and communication.
+The team is responsible for assessing, responding to and learning from information security incidents to make sure that twoday minimizes the risk of such incidents recurring.

-Visma protects all relevant facilities with burglar alarms.
-Only relevant employees will have access to Visma's facilities.
+twoday protects all relevant facilities with burglar alarms.
+Only relevant employees will have access to twoday's facilities.

-Access to the Controller's personal data is limited to a few employees who have a work-related need to access the information and who work with operations and technical support.
-Other employees will only gain access to the Controller's data when actively approved by the Controller.
+Access to the Controller's Personal Data is limited to a few employees who have a work-related need to access the information and who work with operations and technical support.
+Other employees will only gain access to the Controller's Personal Data when actively approved by the Controller.

 Firewalls and antivirus

-Visma ensures that Addo Sign follows industry standards.
+twoday ensures that Addo Sign (the Solution) follows industry standards.
 All external communication is encrypted using up to 2048 bit.